Problem Solving With Others

 A quick glance at how you can help students to develop their problem solving skills before conflicts occur.

 Practice Solving Problems

-Encouraging children to think about and practice problem solving can prepare them to come up with solutions to issues happening in the moment.
+Encouraging children to think about and practice problem solving can prepare them to come up with solutions in the moment.